 When you arrive in Calcutta our friendly representative of Vacation India will greet you and you will be transported to your hotel in a private vehicle.

-Spend the night in Kolkata!
+Spend the night in Kolkata.

 Calcutta continues to be a prominent feature of the old colonial architecture and is a true reflection of the impact that Britain had in the past.
 Our tour today will highlight much of this tradition.
-In the great grand Dalhousie Square, we see the British constructed their “city of palaces;” the High Court with its impressive Indo-Gothic brick front, the magnificent Writers’ Building with its pompous ornamental brick front, the Charnock Mausoleum and the incredible Tuscan-style Governor’s House; all signifying the political, administrative and judicial heart of the empire that extended from Aden to Burma.
-We have a look at the St John’s Church brandishing its whitewashed columns, also the Johann Zoffan and Dark Hole of Calcutta paintings are kept there, along with the lovely Post Office building that is situated on the spot of the ‘Black Hole of Calcutta’.
+In the great grand Dalhousie Square, we see where the British constructed their “city of palaces;” the High Court with its impressive Indo-Gothic brick front, the magnificent Writers’ Building with its pompous ornamental brick front, the Charnock Mausoleum and the incredible Tuscan-style Governor’s House; all signifying the political, administrative and judicial heart of the empire that extended from Aden to Burma.
+We have a look at St John’s Church brandishing its whitewashed columns, also the Johann Zoffan and Dark Hole of Calcutta paintings are kept there, along with the lovely Post Office building that is situated on the spot of the ‘Black Hole of Calcutta’.

 We will continue our tour by visiting the Victoria Memorial, an elegant pure white marble structure that is a landmark of the city.
 This architecturally and aesthetically amazing place was built in the 19th century in commemoration of Queen Victoria (1819–1901).
 The Memorial depicts the British tradition and its noble culture.
-On the inside there are reminders of the period of time when Britain ruled India and you will find manuscripts, artifacts, sculptures, old warrior dresses, pistols, french guns, coins and literature as evidence of this rule.
-There is also a wide collection of water-colored and oil paintings by European artists Johann Zoffany, Thomas Hickey, Daniells Charles D’oyly Tilly Kettle and others.
+On the inside there are reminders of the period of time when Britain ruled India and you will find manuscripts, artifacts, sculptures, old warrior dresses, pistols, French guns, coins and literature as evidence of this rule.
+There is also a wide collection of water-color and oil paintings by European artists Johann Zoffany, Thomas Hickey, Daniells Charles D’oyly Tilly Kettle and others.
 Included also is a distinct gallery dedicated to showcasing the lives of both the European and native people of Calcutta in the period before independence.
 Statues of Queen Victoria seated on her royal throne and Prince Edward trotting his horse, will also attract your attention and being in this serene atmosphere with its beautiful green environment will create lasting memories.

 Finally we take a visit to the British Colonial Cemetery, the remembrance cemetery for some of the most famous people of the Empire with decorative stone tributes.
-There will be feelings of admiration and respect for those who traveled thousands of miles and made contributions to this place or perhaps in search of a better way of life than what they had in England or Scotland.
+There will be feelings of admiration and respect for those who traveled thousands of miles and made contributions to this place or perhaps in search of a better way of life than they had in England or Scotland.
 Perhaps it was simply for an adventure.
 Whatever the reason many of them died here and as a mark of respect to them this cemetery was created.
 As you amble through the shade of the ancient trees with roots that intertwine the monuments and tombs you will experience a sense of serenity.

-This tour starts early in the morning at 7.00am so that we can beat the heavy traffic and the scorching heat of the day.
+This tour starts early in the morning at 7 am so that we can beat the heavy traffic and the scorching heat of the day.
 Your guide will collect you from the hotel lobby.
-We will walk across the famous Howarah Bridge on foot, towards the River Hooghly.
+We will walk across the famous Howarah Bridge towards the River Hooghly.
 The Howarah Bridge contains as much as 2,590 metric tons of high tensile steel and is shaped like a plank.
-The bridge connects the major railway of Kolkata to the manufacturing cities Howrah and Kolkata.
+The bridge connects the major railway of Kolkata to the manufacturing cities of Howrah and Kolkata.
 If you want to experience how the people live by the river, then Hooghly is the best place to be.
 Here you will see for yourself the sadhus, the wrestlers, wise men and ordinary people carry out their ceremonies each morning ,with a dip in the Hooghly river for a cleansing.
-It is an interesting ritual to witness and makes a good picture as you also learn more about why this is done.
+It is an interesting ritual to witness and makes a good picture as you learn more about why this is done.

-When we are finished our visit to the Hooghly river, we will make it through the bustling crowded streets to Malik Ghat, where we will spend some time at the busy retail and wholesale flower market.
+When we have finished our visit to the Hooghly river, we will make it through the bustling crowded streets to Malik Ghat, where we will spend some time at the busy retail and wholesale flower market.
 You will be greeted with artisans at work making wreaths, garlands and other flower arrangements, large bundles of seasonal flowers already cut, tea sellers conducting a rapid trade.
 Marvel at the burst of bright, vibrant colors and the aroma of the flowers that saturate the air.
 Be mystified at how the vendors balance baskets with large floral arrangements on their heads.
-We will go back to the hotel for breakfast after our engagement at the flower market with a picturesque setting on the banks of the Ganges.
+We will go back to the hotel for breakfast after the flower market with a picturesque setting on the banks of the Ganges.

 After breakfast we will go to Belur Math which is beautifully set between the palms and attractively placed amid the well- trimmed lawns of this massive religious center.
 It is the headquarters of the Ramakrishna Mission and was motivated by Ramakrishna Paramahamsa the 19th-century Indian priest, whose message was that of the unification of all religions.
 It’s center of attention is the 1938 Ramakrishna Mandir which looks very much like Istanbul’s Aya Sofya, a cathedral an Indian palace and a Sikh gurudwara all at the same time.

-From Belur Math, we ferry over Hooghly river to get to the Dakshineswar Kali Temple the city’s Hindu focal point, it is a place that is attended by a huge amount of people dressed in colorful clothing; street kids, devotees, sweetmeat vendors, flower garland hawkers and sadhu holy men.
+From Belur Math, we ferry over the Hooghly river to get to the Dakshineswar Kali Temple the city’s Hindu focal point.
+It is a place that is attended by a huge amount of people dressed in colorful clothing; street kids, devotees, sweetmeat vendors, flower garland hawkers and sadhu holy men.
 The temple is dedicated to Kali, the patron goddess of Kolkata.
 It was built in a Bengali style with nine turrets in 1847 by a wealthy religious widow, Rani Rashmoni, who in the beginning met resistance from the orthodox religions because she was not from the highest Indian caste better known as the Brahmin and so no Brahmin wanted to be the priest of this temple.
 Ramakrishna Paramhansa, who was a boy at that time was the only person who agreed to take on the priesthood and spent several years of his life advancing his ideas and philosophies and preaching about the unification of the faiths.

-Our next visit is the College Street Book Market, popular for its bookstores and after that we will take a break at the Indian Coffee House, a great place to socialize and have a chat.
+Our next visit is to the College Street Book Market, popular for its bookstores and after that we will take a break at the Indian Coffee House, a great place to socialize and have a chat.

-Back to the hotel to stay overnight!
+Back to the hotel to stay overnight.

 This morning we visit the Clay Pottery of Bengal where we will see their folk art that is said to be the best in the world.
 Hundreds of images and idols are made here all year round by the potters for the annual festivals.
 Replicas are prepared as pujas approach, particularly the Durga Puja.
 At that time a tremendous amount of giant godlike figures and idols that are brightly colored and splendidly dressed are displayed in the streets.
 When the festival is all over, they are submerged into the holy Hooghly River.

-As you explore the museum further, you will also view some amazing historical pieces that will make you marvel; the Egyptian mummy which an English seaman donated to the museum in 1880, a unique collection of weapons and antiques, an old fossilized tree trunk thought to be 200-million-years-old, a 50,000 year meteorite, the biggest collection of Indian coins in the world and the lower jaw of a whale that was some26-meter (84-foot) .
+As you explore the museum further, you will also view some amazing historical pieces that will make you marvel; the Egyptian mummy which an English seaman donated to the museum in 1880, a unique collection of weapons and antiques, an old fossilized tree trunk thought to be 200-million-years-old, a 50,000-year-old meteorite, the biggest collection of Indian coins in the world and the lower jaw of a whale that was some26-meter (84-foot) long.
 Take a look at the 37 types of opium in the commercial-botany gallery and examine the bangles and rings weighing 7 kg that were removed from the belly of an enormous man-eating crocodile.
 Not forgetting the display of the Buddhist of India with its 80 prized and valuable pieces.